AcademySoftwareFoundation/openvdb/doc/nanovdb/HowToBuild.md

   foo@bar:~$ cmake .. -DUSE_NANOVDB=ON -DNANOVDB_BUILD_UNITTESTS=ON -DNANOVDB_BUILD_EXAMPLES=ON -DNANOVDB_BUILD_BENCHMARK=ON -DNANOVDB_USE_INTRINSICS=ON -DNANOVDB_USE_CUDA=ON -DNANOVDB_CUDA_KEEP_PTX=ON -DTBB_ROOT=/path/to/tbb -DBOOST_ROOT=/path/to/boost -DBLOSC_ROOT=/path/to/blosc -DGTEST_ROOT=/path/to/gtest -DCMAKE_INSTALL_PREFIX=/install/path
   foo@bar:~$ make -j 4 && make install
   ```
-Note that if you already have the correct version of OpenVDB installed somewhere, you can configure CMake to link against that library by passing the arguments `-DOPENVDB_BUILD_CORE=OFF -DOPENVDB_BUILD_UNITTESTS=OFF -DOPENVDB_ROOT=/path/to/openvdb` when invoking `cmake`.
+Note that if you already have the correct version of OpenVDB pre-installed, you can configure CMake to link against that library by passing the arguments `-DOPENVDB_BUILD_CORE=OFF -DOPENVDB_BUILD_UNITTESTS=OFF -DOPENVDB_ROOT=/path/to/openvdb` when invoking `cmake`.